jenlindner/fj-ruby_on_rails/README.md

 Structure and tools

 Like a factory, with conveyor belts and welding torches exactly where you expect them to be.
 You don't want a welding torch to take you by surprise, but if you need it, you need it.
 A cool bath is not going to substitute.
 Or surgery, with the surgeon saying clamp and getting a clamp exactly when he needs it.
-The framework is all of the expertise that surrounds her or him at that moment: anathesiologists, nurses, heart monitors.
+The framework is all of the expertise that surrounds that surgeon at that moment: anathesiologists, nurses, heart monitors.

 + Rake, Bundler